xenondevs/Docs/docs/nova/admin/setup.md

 ## Step 1: Plugin Installation

-* Like any other plugin, the plugin jar file downloaded from [SpigotMC](https://www.spigotmc.org/resources/93648/) or our [Discord](https://discord.gg/hnEknVWvUe) just needs to be put in the ``plugins/`` folder of your server.
+* Like any other plugin, the Nova plugin jar file downloaded from [SpigotMC](https://www.spigotmc.org/resources/93648/) or our [Discord](https://discord.gg/hnEknVWvUe) just needs to be put in the ``plugins/`` folder of your server.
 * Start your server and wait until Nova is done loading.
 (Indicated by the message in the console `[Nova] Done loading`).
 This creates config files and directories which you will need to access in the following steps.
 * Stop your server.